handsontable/handsontable/docs/next/guides/columns/column-hiding.md

 ### Step 1: Specify columns hidden by default

-To both enable column hiding and hide specific columns by default, set the [`hiddenColumns` option](@/api/metaSchema.md#hiddencolumns) to an object.
+To both enable column hiding and hide specific columns by default, set the [`hiddenColumns`](@/api/metaSchema.md#hiddencolumns) [configuration option](@/guides/getting-started/setting-options.md)  to an object.

-In the object, add a `columns` property, and set it to an array of column indexes if your choice.
-Those columns are now hidden by default:
+In the object, add a `columns` property, and set it to an array of column indexes.

+Now, those columns are hidden by default:

 ::: example #example2
 ```js